Jorijn/legacy-jekyll-blog/_posts/2011-10-03-creating-autoscaling-load-balanced-environment-amazon-aws.md

 ### Creating a template out of your running machine for duplication

-These commands will assume you have your secure certificates placed in @/mnt@.
+These commands will assume you have your secure certificates placed in `/mnt`.
 The following command will create a new image from your system and split it up in parts so you can upload it to S3.

 <?prettify?>
 	$ ec2-bundle-vol -d /mnt -k /mnt/pk-xxx.pem -c /mnt/cert-xxx.pem -u xxx -r i386

 Upon completion, upload them to a new bucket on S3.
-The @xxx@ should be replaced with your access- and private-key.
+The `xxx` should be replaced with your access- and private-key.

 <?prettify?>
 	$ ec2-upload-bundle -b bucketnamehere -m /mnt/image.manifest.xml -a 'xxx' -s 'xxx'

 Register your bundle in the AMI menu in the EC2 tab.
-Location to the manifest should be something like @nameofyourbucket/image.manifest.xml@.
+Location to the manifest should be something like `nameofyourbucket/image.manifest.xml`.

 ### Register a new load balancer using the Management Console